The seven deadly sins catholic

 They join the long-standing evils of lust, gluttony, avarice, sloth, anger, envy and pride as mortal sins – the gravest kind, which threaten the soul with eternal damnation unless absolved before death through confession or penitence.

-You might be interested: Catholic masses in my area
+You might be interested: Catholic relief services address

 What are the three worst sins?